I Stand Alone (French: Seul contre tous; "Alone against everyone") is a 1998 French psychological drama art film, and the debut feature of Gaspar Noé.

-uses this as backstory and continues forward from there.
-Needless to say, It gets worse
+I Stand Alone uses this as backstory and continues forward from there.
+Needless to say, it gets worse.
+Much worse.

 This film provides examples of: